THz and Physics

 THz waves: a tool for new physics

-In the platform, we apply this spectroscopy to the study of materials with unusual properties that hold many potential applications, such as graphene or "topological insulators", "Dirac semi-metals"...
-The materials studied, for example, are HgCdTe, InAs/GaSb superlattices, or semiconductor nanowires.
+On the platform, we apply this spectroscopy to the study of materials with unusual properties that have numerous potential applications, such as graphene, topological insulators, Dirac semimetals, and more.
+The materials studied include HgCdTe, InAs/GaSb superlattices, and semiconductor nanowires.

 Suppressed Auger scattering and tunable light emission of Landau-quantized massless Kane electrons

-Cyclotron emission spectra measured on a Gapless HgCdTe sample kept in liquid helium at selected values of the magnetic field | Experimentally deduced maxima of emission compared with theoretically expected cyclotron modes .
-The LL spectrum with schematically depicted emission lines (red arrows) is shown in the inset. |
+Cyclotron emission spectra measured on a gapless HgCdTe sample kept in liquid helium at selected values of the magnetic field Experimentally deduced maxima of emission compared with theoretically expected cyclotron-

 We have demonstrated cyclotron emission of massless electrons.
 This emission was observed in gapless HgCdTe – a system hosting 3D massless Kane electrons.
 The existence of sizeable cyclotron emission is directly related to the particular LL spectrum, which comprises only non-equidistantly spaced levels.
 Systems hosting massless Kane electrons are thus promising candidates for the active medium of a LL laser, which would, in this particular case, operate in the THz and infrared spectral ranges and would be widely tunable by very low magnetic fields.

-D. B. But , M. Mittendorff , C. Consejo, F. Teppe, N. N. Mikhailov, S. A. Dvoretskii, C. Faugeras , S. Winnerl, M. Helm, W. Knap, M. Potemski and M. Orlita
+D. B. But, M. Mittendorff, C. Consejo, F. Teppe, N. N. Mikhailov, S. A. Dvoretskii, C. Faugeras, S. Winnerl, M. Helm, W. Knap, M. Potemski, and M. Orlita

 Suppressed Auger scattering and tunable light emission of Landau-quantized massless Kane electrons, Nature Photonics volume 13, pages 783–787(2019)